Study group convenor information

 Can I get any help publicising events?

 Yes.
-Most convenors keep email distribution lists of their own to let current SG members know about their events, but you can reach the entire DSA membership by adding your group’s news to our website and our monthly email newsletter, by emailing the information you want sent out to the DSA administration.
+Most SGs have a mailing list for informing SG members of events and for discussion within the SG, but you can reach the entire DSA membership by adding your group’s news to our website and our monthly Bulletin, by emailing the information you want sent out to the DSA administration.
 The email newsletter goes out at the beginning of each month, but updates can be added to the website at any time.

 If you've just taken over running a study group, you should inherit an email list from the previous convenor.
 If not, contact the DSA administrator.
-We will try and track it down for you.
-If you are convening a new group, we can help you set up an email list up and keep it somewhere secure.
+If you are convening a new group, we can help you set up an email list up.
+If you are a new convenor, you should read the study group guidelines (PDF).

 How do I update my group's webpage?